 Because the price per share of our common stock being offered is substantially higher than the book value per share of our common stock, you will experience substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Based on the initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), if you purchase shares of common stock in this offering, you will experience immediate and substantial dilution of \$4.02 per share in the net tangible book value of the common stock at March 31, 2023.
+Based on the initial public offering price of \$5.00 per share, if you purchase shares of common stock in this offering, you will experience immediate and substantial dilution of \$4.28 per share in the net tangible book value of the common stock at March 31, 2023.